andreystavitsky/advanced_grouped_list/README.md

 **Acknowledgements**

-This package is originally based on the excellent work from [Dimibe/sticky_grouped_list](https://github.com/Dimibe/sticky_grouped_list) and also incorporates changes from [th8m0z/sticky_grouped_list](https://github.com/th8m0z/sticky_grouped_list).
+This package is originally based on the excellent work from [Dimibe/sticky_grouped_list](https://github.com/Dimibe/sticky_grouped_list) (which has not been updated for over a year) and also incorporates changes from [th8m0z/sticky_grouped_list](https://github.com/th8m0z/sticky_grouped_list).
 We would like to express our sincere respect and gratitude to the original authors and contributors of these repositories.

 **Key Features and Enhancements Added in This Package:**